cyberbartels/loxnet/README.md

 # loxnet
-Implementing Robert Nystrom's lox language in C#
+Implementing Robert Nystrom's lox language in C#, see [Crafting Interpreters](https://craftinginterpreters.com/) Or at least trying to....